joegair/gair-group-docs/page/computation/20230731_code-free-dft.md

 </details>

-In the log you will see a note that reads `ketone_c01.out has 0 imaginary harmonic vibrational modes`.
+In the log, you will see a note that reads `ketone_c01.out has 0 imaginary harmonic vibrational modes`.
 This confirms that the structure is a local minimum.
 To manually inspect vibrational modes, navigate in the ChimeraX dropdown menu to Tools > Quantum Chemistry > Visualize Normal Modes.
 In the resulting popup you can display the vectors of the vibrational mode and animate it.
 If you animate the vibrational mode, use the Reset Coordinates button in the Visualize Normal Modes popup to ensure that you are displaying the equilibrium geometry.
 {: .text-justify }

 {% include image.html file="20230731_freq.gif" alt="alt" max-width=800 %}